Case Study

 Design System

-IMPORTANT: Some resources were replaced due to a client's NDA.
+NOTE: Some visual resources have been replaced due to a client NDA.

 design-team-2